By David Joel Miller

 Professional Clinical Counselors study and are expected to know these 13 important “Core Competency” areas.
 Quality counseling should include a lot more than giving you a diagnosis, prescribing or referring you for medications and then listening to you talk.

 As important as listening is for any health care professional, the meat of counseling contains a lot more substance than diagnosis and listening.
 Here are the 13 areas a professional clinical counselor needs to know to help their clients.
-It helps to know this stuff if you ever expect to pass you licensing exam.
+It helps to know this stuff if you ever expect to pass your licensing exam.

 1. Counseling and psychotherapeutic theories and techniques.

 Theories are about what we think causes those things we call mental, emotional and behavioral problems.
-Sometimes we professionals get trapped into thinking all we are treating are diseases and disorders and we lose site of the person with the disease.
+Sometimes we professionals get trapped into thinking all we are treating are diseases and disorders and we lose sight of the person with the disease.

-If you and you partner can’t get along that is a relational issue.
+If you and your partner can’t get along that is a relational issue.
 To treat this we do not need to give you a diagnosis of a mental illness.
 Could someone with a serious and persistent mental illness have a relationship issue?
 Sure they can.